 Preheat the oven to 356°F/180°C.

 Prepare your cake tin for baking by lining the bottom with baking paper and greasing the sides with butter.
-Pour the batter in.
+Pour the batter in and top with blueberries.

 - Sunflower oil can be substituted with vegetable oil.